Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 The key is that 90 days forces an early decision point.
 If the emergency is genuine and ongoing, renewal requires making the case during a period when attention remains focused.
 If the emergency has passed or never truly justified the response, the default returns to normal governance without requiring anyone to actively dismantle accumulated power.

-The 30-day cooling period serves multiple functions:
+The cooling period serves multiple functions:

-The 90/30 structure creates specific mathematical constraints:
+The 90/30 structure creates specific constraints:

 • Maximum emergency time in any 120-day period: 90 days (75%)